microsoft/conversational-speaker/README.md

   1. Complete the sign-up process (e.g. create a password, verify your email, etc).
      - If you are new to OpenAI, please review the usage guidelines (https://beta.openai.com/docs/usage-guidelines).
   1. In the top-right corner click on your account, then `View API keys`.
-     - Here you are able to view and copy your OpenAI API keys.
+  1. Click `+ Create new secret key`, copy it and save it in a secure location for later.

-  _If you are curious to play with the models directly, check out the `Playground` at the top of the page._
+  _If you are curious to play with the large language models directly, check out the `Playground` at the top of the page._

 # The Code
 ## 1. Get and configure the code.